top of page

 "If you want to use GK yourself, make sure you’re aware of the downside (literally!), i.e., be prepared to curb consumption by 50% if things don’t work out."

 More recently, an article titled "Why Guyton-Klinger Guardrails Are Too Risky For Most Retirees (And How Risk-Based Guardrails Can Help)" was published on Kitces.
-It again highlighted the issue of potential cuts in real income, a 45% cut during the Great Depression, which was close to the 50% our example U.K. retiree experienced in 1973.
+It again highlighted the issue of potential cuts in real income, a 45% cut during the Great Depression, which was slightly less than the 50%+ our example U.K. retiree experienced in 1973.

 GK guardrail strategy during the Great Depression